When unsatisfied, employees will look for jobs. Organizations should retain employees. Here are 5 things businesses can do to keep employees engaged.

 In light of the aforementioned alarming stats, here are 6 things businesses can do to keep their employees engaged:

 - Maintain a multi-level rewards & recognitions plan – The impact of recognition on retention is considerable.
 It boosts employee engagement and also increases productivity and loyalty.
-A multi-level recognition plan will allow management to recognize subordinates and also allow employees to recognize each other.
+Use an employee recognitions platform to create a multi-level recognition plan that will allow management to recognize subordinates and also allow employees to recognize each other.
 Thus promoting an overall sense of comradery and motivation will lead to higher retention.

 - Be as transparent as possible – Transparency translates to honesty.
 Honesty leads to trust.
 Trust leads to productivity and loyalty.
 Companies should maintain transparency at every touchpoint.
 An element of being transparent is also being as human as possible; people respond to people and not logos.
 Maintain a level of vulnerability in your communication and don’t be scared to talk about failures and mistakes.
 Research, develop, and provide information that will help your employees during specific situations.
 Always make sure that this information is as accessible as possible.